-- Tier 2 projects must meet the transportation nexus as outlined previously in this chapter. - Eligible jurisdictions may use in-kind services to meet all or part of the matching funds requirement.
+- Eligible jurisdictions may use in-kind services to meet all or part of the matching funds requirement.
 These services can include salaries and benefits for employees of the eligible jurisdiction who perform work on the project or programs.
 Only those employees' salaries and benefits working directly on the project will be considered for the matching requirement.
-For Tier 2, construction management and project management cannot exceed 15 percent of the total construction costs. - ECP funds can only be used for facilities that are in public ownership for public use; however, water quality improvements on private property, which are connected to municipal separate storm sewer systems, are eligible (For example, a homeowner's association can apply for funding through an eligible agency if the proposed project is connected to a public facility).
+For Tier 2, construction management and project management cannot exceed 15% of the total construction costs. - ECP funds are not to be used for planning. - ECP funds can only be used for facilities that are in public ownership for public use; however, water quality improvements on private property, which are connected to municipal separate storm sewer systems, are eligible (For example, a homeowner's association can apply for funding through an eligible agency if the proposed project is connected to a public facility).